 The negotiation and settlement process involves:

 If negotiations with insurance companies are unsuccessful, mediation or a jury trial may be the next step.
-A settlement agreement includes the compensation amount and any conditions agreed upon, making it a legally binding document specifying the settlement terms.
+A settlement agreement includes the compensation amount and any agreed conditions, making it a legally binding document that specifies the settlement terms.

 If you have negotiated a settlement amount, the insurance company’s attorney will draft a settlement agreement and release.
 This document is designed to ensure that the company will face no further claims from you.
 Your attorney will review this document with you and outline your responsibilities under the settlement agreement.